-Earlscliffe (Earlscliffe Ltd) Policy: Anti- Bullying Member of SLT responsible: Assistant Head Pastoral (Title not name) Date of review: November 2023 Date of next review: November 2024 (November of following school year)
+Earlscliffe (Earlscliffe Ltd) Policy: Anti- Bullying Member of SLT responsible: Deputy Head (Pastoral & Boarding) Date of review: November 2024 Date of next review: June 2025

 Statement of Intent

 This policy is applicable to all students in the school.
 Bullying is unacceptable and unwanted at Earlscliffe.